kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

   my two mentors.
 - I'm excited about continuing to learn Haskell.
 I really couldn't be happier!
 - Haskell all the things!
+- I'm excited to show the community something I've built in Haskell, with supportive mentors.
+That would be pretty sweet.
+- I'm really, really thankful for the opportunity!

 ## I actually
 - I have an onsite on Thursday that's going to be in C++, so I'm going to study for that right now.
 I'm going to do that